crypto101/book/src/exclusive-or.rst

 If an attacker sees the ciphertext, we can prove that zero information is learned about the plaintext without the key.
-This property is called *perfect security*.
+This property is called *perfect secrecy*.
 The proof can be understood intuitively.
 Think of XOR as a programmable inverter, and look at a particular bit intercepted by Eve, the eavesdropper.